 F1.
-Percentages of first-time, first-year degree-seeking students and degree-seeking undergraduates enrolled in Fall 2022 who fit the following categories:
+Percentages of first-time, first-year degree-seeking students and degree-seeking undergraduates enrolled in Fall 2023 who fit the following categories:

-First-time, first- year students Undergraduates Percent who are from out of state (exclude international/nonresidents from the numerator and denominator) 27.3 21.9 Percent of men who join fraternities 5.8 13.8 Percent of women who join sororities 8.0 10.5 Percent who live in college-owned, -operated, or -affiliated housing 65.4 34.6 Percent who live off campus or commute 34.6 65.4 Percent of students age 25 and older 0.5 14.9 Average age of full-time students 18.4 21.2 Average age of all students (full- and part-time) 18.5 22.1
+Percentages of first-time, first-year degree-seeking students and degree-seeking undergraduates First-time, first- year students Undergraduates Percent who are from out of state (exclude international/nonresidents from the numerator and denominator) 26 22.9 Percent of men who join fraternities 14.1 14.4 Percent of women who join sororities 10.4 10.3 Percent who live in college-owned, -operated, or -affiliated housing 63.1 34.9 Percent who live off campus or commute 36.9 65.1 Percent of students age 25 and older 0.8 13.2 Average age of full-time students 17.4 20.1 Average age of all students (full- and part-time) 17.5 21.1

-Average age of full-time students 18.4 21.2

-Average age of all students (full- and part-tim 18.5 22.1

 F2.
-Activities offered Identify those programs available at your institution.
+Activities offered Identia y those programs available at v your institution. -------------------------------- ------------------ ---------------- -------------------

-□ Campus Ministries ☐ Radio station 1
+□ Campus Ministries □ Literary magazine ☐ Radio station

-☐ Choral groups Student gove ■ Stud ernment
+⊠ Choral groups

-⊠ Concert band ☐ Model UN
+□ Concert band ⊠ Model UN

-☐ Dance ☐ Student-run
+□ Dance ☐ Student-run film societ

-□ Drama/theater rchestra
+□ Drama/theater

-☑ International Student Organization ⊠ Opera ☐ Television st tation
+⊠ Opera ☐ Television station

+Organization

-□ Pep band ☐ Yearbook
+⊠ Jazz band □ Pep band ☐ Yearbook

 F3.
-ROTC (program offered in cooperation wi th Reserve Officers' Training Corp s)

-Army ROTC is offered:
+ROTC (program offered in cooperation with Reserve Officers' Training Corps) Army ROTC is offered:

-⊠ On campus

-☐ At cooperating institution (name): Click or tap here to enter text.
+☑ On campus☐ At cooperating institution (name): Click or to ap here to enter text.

 Naval ROTC is offered:

-☐ Marine Option

-☐ On campus

-☐ At cooperating institution (name): Click or tap here to enter text.
+☐ On campus: Naval ROTC is offered institution (name): Click or ta an here to enter text

-Air Force ROTC is offered:

-⊠ On campus

-☐ At cooperating institution (name): Click or tap here to enter text.
+Air Force ROTC is offered: ⊠ On campus ☐ At cooperating institution (name): Click or tap here to enter text.
 F4.
-Housing: Check all types of college-owne institution. d, -operated, or -affiliated housing available for undergrad uates at your

-☐ Special housing for international al students

-☐ Men's residence halls □ Fraternity/sorority housing

-☐ Women's residence halls □ Cooperative housing

-□ Apartments for married students ☑ Theme housing

-☐ Apartments for single students ☐ Wellness Housing

-☐ Living Learning Communities

-Special housing for disabled students ☐ Other housing options (specify): Click or tap here to enter text.
+Housing: Check all types of colleg undergraduates at your institution. ge-owned, -operated, or -affiliated housing available for □ Coed residence halls ☐ Special housing for international students ☐ Men's residence halls □ Fraternity/sorority housing ☐ Women's residence halls ⊠ Cooperative housing ☐ Apartments for married students ☑ Theme housing □ Apartments for single students ☐ Wellness Housing ☐ Living Learning Communities ☐ Other housing options (specify): Click or tap here to enter students text.